Cruising is one of the most convenient and safest ways to travel, but like any form of travel, cruising isn’t entirely without potential risk.

 Use the Buddy System

 If travelling with a friend or friends, make sure you plan to meet up or at least check in with each other at certain times.
-That way, if something does go wrong and they don’t hear from you, your friend/s will know to notify the ship’s crew.
+That way, if something goes wrong and they don’t hear from you, your friend/s will know to notify the ship’s crew.

 Build a Rapport With Your Steward